hybridsjs/hybrids/docs/router/usage.md

 Views passed to the router factory create the roots of the view structures.
 Usually, there is only one root view, but you can pass a list of them (navigating between roots always replaces the whole stack).
 You can find a deeper explanation of the view concept in the [View](/router/view.md) section.

 ### `options.url`

 ```typescript
 url: string = "/"
 ```

-If your application uses a mixed approach - views with and without URLs, you should specify a base URL to avoid non-deterministic behavior of the router for views without the URL.
-Otherwise, the router will use an entry point as a base URL (which can be different according to the use case).
+If your application uses a mixed approach - views with and without URLs - you should specify a base URL to avoid non-deterministic behavior of the router for views without a URL.
+Otherwise, the router will use the entry point as the base URL (which can differ according to the use case).

 ```javascript
 define({